LinkedInFacebookShare

 At OYA facilities, the tablets are novel, and “they really engage this age group,” says Lambert.
 Privacy is also a plus.
 Teaching sexual education in a group environment that requires open discussion can discourage youth from asking questions, notes Lambert.
 “But because they are learning in private with the tablets, they feel more comfortable coming to ask follow-up questions or to seek verification from a trusted adult.”

-Creating an engaging platform
+Creating an Engaging Platform

 Currently, 254 youth are enrolled in the study, and 85 percent of those in the treatment arm have completed the Healthy U program.
 In addition to strong acceptance of the technology, several other factors may contribute to the high completion rate, says Wendt, such as youth involvement in the development of the program as well as the comprehensiveness and reinforcement of the sexual health messages.